bhupendra-chouhan/NamasteReact/readme.md

 1. It does not stands for Node Package Manger, actually npm does not have any full form.
 2. It BTS manages packages (i.e. node packages).
 3. It's a standard repositary for all the packages.
-4. When creae a react-app using command "npx create-react-app appName", it already contains npm in it.
+4. When creae a react-app using command `npx create-react-app appName`, it already contains npm in it.
 5. It's one of the biggest package manager.

 ### What is npx?